sanzaru/SN74HC595/README.md

 * SN74HC595

 ## Installation
-Copy the hc595.h and hc595.cpp to your desired destination (most likely your header/source files) and include them.
+Copy the hc595.h and hc595.cpp to your desired destination (most likely your header/source file folder) and include them.

 ## Usage example